0PKunal/0PKunal/README.md

 ## 🚀 Introduction
-I’m a **Physics** student, studying about programming and building meaningful projects.
+I’m a **Physics** student, studying about programming and building fun but meaningful projects.
 I’m currently focusing on **Python** and **C**, exploring physics simulations, studying data structures and algorithms.

 My goals:
 - Build meaningful, fun projects